 This is only available if the allow_patch_many keyword argument is set to True when calling the create_api() method.
-For more information, see Enable bulk patching or deleting.
+For more information, see allowpatchmany.

 Updates the attributes of all Person instances.
 The attributes are read as JSON from the body of the request.
 For information about the format of this request, see Format of requests and responses.